Home | About me | Contact | What's new | Privacy | Search

 Summary

-Here is a brief summary of this project:
+Here is a brief "PowerPoint" summary of this project:

-The RCUT intersections will prevent traffic on Leslie/Hausman and Cedar Trail from going straight or turning left.
-Instead, all traffic will make a right turn, then use a signalized turnaround about 1000 feet downstream to make a U-turn and continue in the intended direction of travel.
-Left turns from Bandera Rd. to those cross streets will still be allowed.
+The RCUT intersections prevent traffic on Leslie/Hausman and Cedar Trail from going straight or turning left.
+Instead, all traffic must make a right turn, then use a signalized turnaround about 1,000 feet downstream to make a U‑turn and continue in the intended direction of travel.
+Left turns from Bandera Rd. to those cross streets is still allowed.
 To better visualize this, click on the following diagram.

 The intersection at FM 1560 South was converted to an RCUT configuration in 2018, and the intersection at Loop 1604 was converted to a displaced left turn (DLT) in 2019, so this will close the gap between these two improved intersections and complete the master plan for this section of Bandera Rd.
 TxDOT plans to eventually continue the RCUT configuration all the way to Triana Pkwy. as traffic warrants.